Who we are, what we do

 You drafted a plan and designed the tools.
 Now who’s going to do the day-to-day work?
 Effective communication requires a sustained and coordinated effort.
 Finding the time and resources can be difficult.

 We can help.
 Whether you need an editorial director who can organize and polish submissions from a variety of contributors or a full-fledged communications coordinator who generates content, manages your online presence and works with the press, we have the skills you need, with off-the-shelf convenience.

 Who’s in charge here, anyway?

 John launched Gattuso Media Design in 2007 after more than 20 years in the book publishing business.

 John and his team like to keep things simple.
 Home base is a small town on the Delaware River.
 You won’t find a ping-pong table or an espresso machine in the office.
 What you will find are top-notch professionals dedicated to excellence in their fields.

 Outside work, John is involved in a number of community organizations.
 He served for many years on the board of a regional land trust and on local open-space advisory committees.
 He was a moderator of a public discussion series at the D&R Greenway in Princeton, New Jersey.
-And he is the editor of NJ Environment News, a news aggregation website and newsletter devoted to conservation issues in the Garden State.
+In his free time, you’re likely to find him in the backyard tending his garden.

 John holds a B.A. in English from Rutgers University and an M.A. in anthropology from Stanford University.
 He is the author or editor of numerous published works.